Stefan Arestis | Jun 10, 2017 | 0

 Whale watching is particularly big with the 3 countries who are unfortunately pro whale hunting: Japan, Norway and Iceland.

-We encountered this in Tokyo last year when we entered a ‘whale bar’ by accident.
+We encountered this when we entered a whale bar in Tokyo by accident.

-We’ve since been more curious about whales, so we jumped at the chance to see these magnificent endangered species in the flesh at Mirissa in Sri Lanka.
+We’ve since been more curious about whales, spotting orca killer whales in Puerto Madryn, Argentina, so we jumped at the chance to see these magnificent endangered species in the flesh at Mirissa in Sri Lanka.

 WHALE WATCHING SEASON IN SRI LANKA